The term “environmental responsibility” or sustainability has long been used by companies trying to create marketing and advertising leverage.

 Reason #2 – The second reason why you should create a garden is learning the meaning of hard work and responsibility.
 Teaching a child the meaning of putting work to get positive results is a great tool for development.
 The hours invested in up-keep and maintenance create a sense of hard work and achievement greater than other antiquated styles.
 On the other hand, slacking off causes the crops to die, and one would understand the meaning of accountability and consequences.

-The next point of discussion or Reason #3 is – learning about different animals and their function in this cycle of life.
+Reason #3 is – learning about different animals and their function in this cycle of life.
 Animals play a big role in the product of your garden.
 For example, worms create arrogation systems for the roots, and bees pollinate other flowers and trees are among examples of some of the potential learning experiences.

 Reason #4 – Mental Exercise Helps Build a Strong Brain.
 Recent studies show a great connection between people who help up-keep a garden, and their level of mental strength during later years.
 “Having a garden in the back of my daughter’s house has given me a chance to re-connect with the environment and give me a reason to be excited.
 I spend 3 hrs a day in there cleaning, pruning, weeding, and up-keeping this beauty.
 I live for this!” said Adela D. who is 81 years old, rides a bike daily uphill and maintains and transformed a rough-shaped backyard into the beautiful garden shown below.
 This awesome garden also provided Adela with an outlet for busy-work.